GerritCodeReview/plugins_its-base/src/main/resources/Documentation/config-common.md

     This setting is useful to bypass the MANDATORY check for commits matching a specific pattern.

+<a name="common-config-executionThreadPoolSize">`@PLUGIN@.executionThreadPoolSize`</a>
+:   The number of threads @PLUGIN@ uses to apply ITS actions asynchronously.

+    Detecting issue ids and evaluating the configured rules always runs synchronously on Gerrit's event-dispatch thread.
+Only the resulting actions, which update the issue tracker, are handed off to this thread pool, and only for events that trigger at least one action.

+    When set to `0`, asynchronous processing is disabled and @PLUGIN@ runs the actions synchronously on the event-dispatch thread, blocking it until the issue tracker calls complete.

+    The actions of a single change are serialized, so that issue tracker state transitions work as expected.

+    When set to a positive value, actions are applied asynchronously on a pool of that many threads.
+A high value (for example `20`) is recommended so that the actions of a single change do not hold up the actions of other, unrelated changes.

+    The number of action tasks in flight is bounded by the pool size: once all threads are busy, the event-dispatch thread blocks until a running task completes, so the amount of queued work stays bounded.

+    Default is `0`

 [Back to @PLUGIN@ documentation index][index]